 Founder & Director

 Boxes are used to contain what’s inside, whether it's goods, or ideas, or the traditional way of doing things.
-As people with disabilities, family members and professionals, when it comes to supports and accommodations in education, employment, travel and even family life, we are asked to “think outside the box”.
+We are often asked to “think outside the box”.
 We’re being asked to think (and act) outside our comfort zone and outside of what we’ve become familiar with.
-But while we’re busy thinking outside the box, the box is still there, as a frame of reference.
+While we’re busy thinking outside the box, the box is still there.
 The box stays and in it are all the traditional ways of doing things, the things we are already familiar with.
 Join Mr. Emmanuel Jenkins, Founder and CEO of the non-profit, We Stand 4 Something, Inc. as he explains why instead of just thinking outside the box, we need to Throw “the Box” Away.

 10:30 – 11:30 AM Breakout 3E